buckwheatone/flask_blog_twt/README.md

 # Flask Blog Tutorial

 This repository was cloned from a blog series by [Tech with Tim (TwT)](https://www.youtube.com/watch?v=GQcM8wdduLI&list=PLzMcBGfZo4-nK0Pyubp7yIG0RdXp6zklu) where he walks through how to implement a functional blog app using Python and Flask (see tutorial 5 for the final product, or watch the entire series for a great walkthrough).
 Tim avoids using data models that require SQL syntax, and instead uses the SQLAlchemy ORM.
 This allows developers to work with a data model even if they're unfamiliar with SQL...great for beginning programmers!
-While this repository will keep SQLAlchemy, future commits will have more comlicated relationships and so this is more tailored to intermediate to advanced develoeprs.
+While this repository will keep SQLAlchemy, future commits will have more comlicated relationships and so this is more tailored to intermediate to advanced developers.

 # Enhancements